awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 ------
 #### [ eksctl ]

    Replace *my\-cluster* with the name of your cluster and *111122223333* with your account ID and then run the command\.
+The cluster name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
+It must start with an alphabetic character and can't be longer than 128 characters\.

    ```
    eksctl create iamserviceaccount \